ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Reliability of RateLimit-Reset

-Consider that `request-quota` may not be restored after the moment referenced by `RateLimit-Reset`, and the `RateLimit-Reset` value should not be considered fixed nor constant.
+Consider that `service-limit` may not be restored after the moment referenced by `RateLimit-Reset`, and the `RateLimit-Reset` value should not be considered fixed nor constant.

 Subsequent requests may return an higher `RateLimit-Reset` value to limit